pravega/pravega/documentation/src/docs/watermarking.md

 This could provide a very similar API to the one proposed, and eliminate much of the work done on the Controller.
 However it requires significant changes on the server side and does not work with Transactional writers.

 ## Only supporting ingestion time
-Ingestion time has a lot of nice properties, like you don’t actually need to know or hear from all the Writers to advance time.
-However it just doesn’t work for all use cases.
+Ingestion time has a lot of properties, like you don’t actually need to know or hear from all the Writers to advance time.
+However it cannot be applied to all the use cases.
 Particularly historical data could be a problem.

 ## Using extended attributes instead of a index segment
 If the Segment Store could provide API like `findNextAttributeFollowing(Key)` and could scale to very large numbers of attributes, this could be an alternative to the Index Segment.
-This requires a lot of work server side and would be less compact in terms of storage.
+This requires a lot of work Server side and would be less compact in terms of storage.
 The advantage it would have is that creating a new Reader Group based on a `timestamp` would be faster.
 However this is a rarely performed operation that is not performance critical.

 # References
 Watermarking in other systems: